wordofwarning/wordofwarning.org/current/2013-poolside/durationalb/index.md

 ![inlightless](inlightless.jpg)

 **A Bottle Top Productions | SNAP!**

+ONLY 12noon-2pm: **Frances-Kay | Scaffold**
+Exploring the effects of duration on the mind, body and performance.

 CANCELLED: **Jack Coverdale | Twice Nightly**
 A piece about the past, about a changing country and a change in culture.
 A piece about forgotten stars and fading sensibilities in the spit and sawdust theatres which used to dot this country.